Does Medicare Cover Home Health Care for Dementia?

 • Provide nutrition and exercise tips

-• Build a support system through caregivers
+• Help build a support system through caregivers

 • Help plan for the future

-Home health aides will support with activities of daily living and serve as eyes and ears to the rest of the clinical team, reporting any changes of conditions or symptoms.
+Home health aides will support activities of daily living and serve as eyes and ears to the rest of the clinical team, reporting any changes of conditions or symptoms.
 Medical social workers provide behavioral health education, psychosocial assessments and can point to financial assistance and community resources.

 Physical therapists support patients in developing exercise regimens that improve mental health while occupational therapists implement healthy routines and coping strategies to manage symptoms and medication adherence.